RunJiaJi/MagCluster/README.md

   -l CONTIGLENGTH, --contiglength CONTIGLENGTH
                         The minimum size of a contig for screening (default '2,000 bp') -w WINDOWSIZE, --windowsize WINDOWSIZE
-                        The window size applied for the text mining of "magnetosome" in protein product names (default '10,000 bp')
-  -th THRESHOLD, --threshold THRESHOLD
+                        The width of the putative MGCs screening window (default '10,000 bp') -th THRESHOLD, --threshold THRESHOLD
                         The minimum number of magnetosome genes existed in a given window size (default '3') -o OUTDIR, --outdir OUTDIR